Azure/Microsoft-Defender-for-Cloud/Kusto/Azure Resource Graph/Starter Kit - ASC Recommendations/README.md

-# Starter Kit - ARG Queries for Azure Security Center Recommendations
+# Starter Kit - ARG Queries for  Microsoft Defender for Cloud Recommendations
 Azure Resource Graph (ARG) provides an efficient way to query at scale across a given set of subscriptions for any Azure Resource (for more information please visit https://docs.microsoft.com/en-us/azure/governance/resource-graph/).
-A useful use case is to use ARG to query, visualize or export Azure Security Center (ASC) recommendations in order to get the information that matters most to you.
+A useful use case is to use ARG to query, visualize or export  Microsoft Defender for Cloud recommendations in order to get the information that matters most to you.

 This starter kit consists of a set of basic ARG queries that have been created to help you build on top of them based on your different needs and requirements.

-1. **Get ASC recommendations** in a useful format
+1. **Get  Microsoft Defender for Cloud recommendations** in a useful format
 ```
 securityresources
  | where type == "microsoft.security/assessments"